 Florida Businessman Sentenced to Three Years in Prison for Bribery Scheme – U.S. Department of Justice announced the three-year federal sentence for John Thomas Burnette of Tallahassee, who was charged in connection with a scheme to bribe former Tallahassee City Commissioner Scott Maddox.

 Brooksville Bribery Lawyer | Hernando County, FL

 If you have been arrested for bribery, the best decision you can make is to contact an experienced Brooksville bribery lawyer.
-At The Law Office of Ashley Aulls, P.A., founder attorney Ashley Aulls has over 20 years of experience in criminal law and will zealously represent you.
+At The Law Office of Ashley Aulls, P.A., founder attorney Ashley Aulls has practiced law since 1996 and will zealously represent you.
 He is prepared look out for your best interests during this difficult time.

 The Law Office of Ashley Aulls, P.A. accepts bribery cases in Pasco County, Sumter County, Citrus County, and Hernando County.
 To schedule a free consultation, call (352) 593-4115 right now.